-Finance & Procurement Services maintains the Asset Register in order to comply with statutory reporting requirements.
+The Finance Branch maintains the Asset Register in order to comply with statutory reporting requirements.
 The Asset Register records the cost and the subsequent depreciation and valuation of University capital assets.
 Non-capital assets are also recorded to assist Faculties and Divisions manage non-capital assets.
 Faculties and Divisions are the custodians of capital and non-capital assets that are registered to them.
-Finance and Procurement Services are the custodians of the Asset Register, and compliance with accounting standards.
+The Finance Branch is the custodian of the Asset Register, and compliance with accounting standards.